szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Generally this robe was never very convenient to use, especially considering the alternatives.
 Even without Chaos Shield.
 So now it undoes the -1 Armor Class penalty, becoming an actual Armor Class bonus, which could be combined with a good Armor Class bracer, and adds +1 casting speed for wild mages only.

+**Component 1218:** Make the Plate of the Dark not just a generic +1 full plate but something more unique based on the description

+This improves the unremarkable +1 full plate armor (yet bears a unique description and name -- I hate this so much ffs), so it's at least remarkable if not powerful:

+- Provides immunity to panic and morale failure
+- 15% chance to curse living targets when you hit them for 6 rounds, imposing a -1 penalty to all rolls, luck, Armor Class, and morale, and increasing their chances of critical misses by 5%.
+No saving throw is allowed and it does not stack.
+- May cast Horror twice per day

+**Component 1271:** Make the belt of gender inversion give a bonus vs. the original gender of the wearer

+This makes the belt provide a functional utility in combat, providing a +1 bonus in combat rolls (THAC0 and damaga) vs. those of the gender you originally had.
+For example, if your character is a man, becoming a woman with the belt will allow you to perform better in combat against men.

+**Component 1291:** Make Shakti Figurine last longer and more powerful

+This improves this item's utility such that you can shapeshift into a short sword wielding warrior with the following improvements:

+- Attack three times per round (2 per round, hasted)
+- Short sword has a speed factor of 0 and acts as +4
+- Short sword is 5% more likely to critically hit than a normal sword
+- Lasts for 1 turn (from 4 rounds)

+**Component 1331:** Make Doomplate an armor for those that want to RIP.
+AND.
+TEAR.

+I couldn't resist, considering the name of this armor, especially considering that the unique description has no yield at all as far as how it works.
+Therefore, this armor now provides:

+- Armor Class vs. demonic: +2
+- Damage vs. demonic: +2
+- THAC0 vs. demonic: 2
+- 20% resistance to fire
+- Fiends must save vs. Death of have their magic resistance nullified when hit for 2 rounds

 </details>

 ---